Deim0s13/my-demo-app/docs/01-introduction.md

 # 1. Introduction
 ## 1.2 Overview

 My Demo App is a web application designed to demonstrate the full lifecycle of developing, deploying, and managing a Python-based web application using the Flask framework and PostgreSQL database.
+The project now includes a robust versioning strategy and environment management using environment variables, ensuring that the application is adaptable to different deployment stages (development, non-production, and production).
 My Demo App showcases best practices in software development, including environment setup, database management, frontend-backend integration, containerisation using Podman, and deployment readiness.

 ## 1.3 Features